-Barcodes store information using symbols that can vary from lines to dots, such as in the matrix barcoding.
-There are many types of barcodes, such as one dimensional and two-dimensional barcodes, that determine the exact type of data that can be encoded unto it.
+Barcodes store information using symbols that can vary from lines to dots, such as in matrix barcoding.
+There are many types of barcodes, such as one-dimensional and two-dimensional barcodes, that determine the exact type of data that can be encoded unto it.

 When the machine fails to read a barcode, the person can enter the barcode number and get the information required; this is seen frequently in supermarkets and stores.

 Also, knowing what barcode information is stored on a specific code will depend on what type of object that barcode is printed on.
 A barcode found on a grocery item will contain different data than a barcode on your driver’s license for example.

 Food barcode information typically houses a short product description that gets referenced to set pricing in many automated checkout systems.
-Most products that you come in contact with on a day to day basis will have encoded information that allows for the store’s checkout system to quickly and easily find and register the product being bought, current price, modify the quantity on the database and apply for any existing sales or promotions.
+Most products that you come in contact with on a day-to-day basis will have encoded information that allows for the store’s checkout system to quickly and easily find and register the product being bought, and its current price, modify the quantity on the database and apply for any existing sales or promotions.

 One-dimensional barcodes also referred to as linear barcodes, can only store information horizontally from left to right.
 They are the simplest types of codes that can be read by any barcode scanner rapidly.